benjamin-chan/CogImpAfterBreastCaACT/README.md

 (as we would if we only had one observed SMD per study), we partition the random effect into variance components for observed SMD *i* and for study.
 The two variance components allow for the computation of an intraclass correlation.
-In addition, study-level mean age is included as a covariate.
+In addition, study-level mean age and years of education are included as covariates.

-Age is centered around a mean of 50.9.
+* Age is centered around a mean of 50.9.
+* Education is centered around a mean of 14.5.

+Therefore, the main effects from the models with these covariates are the estimates at the covariate means.

 Mathematically, the model is represented as